GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

             --instance-group-zone us-central1-f \
             --region us-central1

-1. Create an internal load balancer to forward requests to the active node in the Always On availability group's listener's IP address:
+1. Create an internal load balancer to forward requests to the IP address of the listener for the active node in the Always On availability group:

         gcloud compute forwarding-rules create wsfc-forwarding-rule \
             --load-balancing-scheme internal \